davidemerson/nnix.com/readme.md

-# An http server and a gemini server
+# An http server and a gemini server and a scuttlebutt server
 (or at least a pile of configs for them)

 ## install nginx, git, scdoc, and go